BGCG/project3/README.md

 ![stock_low](/assets/images/stock_low.jpg)

-* If units of blood are above 10 then the user will be informed they have enough stock for future donations.
+* If units of blood are above 10,000 then the user will be informed they have enough stock for future tranfusions.

 ![sufficient_stock](/assets/images/sufficient_stock.jpg)